nicoddemus/pytest-for-unittest-users/PITCHME.md

         '''from_roman should fail with too many repeated numerals''' for s in ('MMMM', 'DD', 'CCCC', 'LL', 'XXXX', 'VV', 'IIII'): self.assertRaises(roman7.InvalidRomanNumeralError, roman7.from_roman, s)

-    def test_repeated_pairs(self):
-        '''from_roman should fail with repeated pairs of numerals''' for s in ('CMCM', 'CDCD', 'XCXC', 'XLXL', 'IXIX', 'IVIV'): self.assertRaises(roman7.InvalidRomanNumeralError, roman7.from_roman, s)

-    def test_malformed_antecedents(self):
-        '''from_roman should fail with malformed antecedents'''
-        for s in ('IIMXCC', 'VX', 'DCM', 'CMM', 'IXIV', 'MCMC', 'XCX', 'IVI', 'LM', 'LD', 'LC'):
-            self.assertRaises(roman7.InvalidRomanNumeralError, roman7.from_roman, s)

-    def test_non_string(self):
-        '''from_roman should fail with non-string input'''
-        self.assertRaises(roman7.InvalidRomanNumeralError, roman7.from_roman, 1)
 ```